nidve01/bootstrap/README.md

 ```

-### Post Install - viewing services deployed to qubeship
+### Post Install - viewing services deployed to Qubeship
-In order to view the services deployed via qubeship, you will have to take some special steps.
-This is necessary because the local kubernetes installation doesn't give access to services over standard endpoints.
+You will need to take a few additional steps in order to view the services deployed via Qubeship.
+This is necessary because the local Kubernetes installation doesn't give access to the services over standard endpoints.
 As a one time setup effort, you have to run this from the bootsrap directory.
 ```
   qubeship_home/bin/kube-service-patch.sh
 ```
 Step 1: determine your service name:
-    this is the container prefix of your project.
+    this is the container prefix of your project
     `kubectl get services`
 ```
 NAME                             CLUSTER-IP   EXTERNAL-IP   PORT(S)          AGE